iotaledger/wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 ## Introduction

-To diminish the time spent on configuration and research, we have created a docker-compose setup that ships a preconfigured Wasp and GoShimmer (v0.7.7) node, that are connected with each other - ready to run out of the box.
+To diminish the time spent on configuration and research, we have created a docker-compose setup that ships a pre-configured Wasp and GoShimmer (v0.7.7) node, that are connected with each other - ready to run out of the box.

 ## Running the setup

-Checkout the project, switch to 'develop' and start with docker-compose:
+Checkout the project and start with docker-compose:

 ```shell
 git clone https://github.com/iotaledger/wasp.git